 Debt to liquidate

-ΔB = totalBorrowed − (U_target × totalDeposits) ΔB = B − U_target · D amount to liquidate per user For every borrower i with current debt Debtᵢ:
+ΔB = totalBorrowed − (U_target × totalDeposits) ΔB = B − U_target · D Amount to liquidate per user For every borrower i with current debt Debtᵢ:

 liquidateᵢ = Debtᵢ × (ΔB / B)